 Indeed, it is well established for various liquids that crystallization can proceed via molecular mechanisms distinct from the structural relaxation, allowing crystallization to occur even in the glassy state \cite{newman2020we}.
 To test this scenario, we compare the experimental diffusion coefficients from Ref.~\cite{xu2016growth}, inferred from crystallization rates, with the diffusion coefficients obtained from our simulations in Fig.~\ref{fig:diffusion}.
 The shaded area denotes the range of structural relaxation times $\tau$ from the different models, as shown in Fig.~\ref{fig:dyn}C. The average glass transition temperature $T_g = 189$~K determined in the main text is indicated by a vertical line.

 The experimental diffusion coefficients below 189~K are well described by an Arrhenius fit.
 Most importantly, above 189~K, the experimental data deviate from this Arrhenius behavior, reflecting the pronounced change in temperature dependence discussed above.
 Thus, the experimental diffusion coefficients are fully consistent with a glass transition around $\sim 189$~K, with crystallization below $T_g$ proceeding via secondary relaxation processes rather than structural relaxation.
+We note that a similar scenario has been proposed for water under confinement \cite{melillo2024complexity}, and we reproduce the full dataset of NMR relaxation times in 2.8~nm confinement from Ref.~\cite{steinrucken2024complex} again shifted by a factor of~2 (see section~\ref{sec:NMR}), from which we omitted the data below the melting point in Fig.~\ref{fig:dyn}.
+At the melting point in confinement, a kink in the temperature dependence of the NMR relaxation times is observed, closely resembling the one of the diffusion coefficients, underscoring that this behavior might be unrelated to equilibrium dynamics of bulk water.

-We note that a similar scenario has been proposed for water under confinement \cite{melillo2024complexity}, but also that the $\beta$-relaxation scenario at the lowest temperatures is challenged by diffusivity measurements on layered H$_2$O-D$_2$O films \cite{kimmel2025translational}.
+However, we also note that the $\beta$-relaxation scenario at the lowest temperatures is challenged by diffusivity measurements on layered H$_2$O-D$_2$O films \cite{kimmel2025translational}.